lz-nsc/blog-en/source/_posts/Golang-Heap.md

 According to the code from this package, `Init` will perform bottom-up construction in order to build the heap from array with O(n) time complexity.

-- It will start at the last non-leaf node and swap it with its smallest child if this subtree does not satisfy the requirement of `Minheap`.
+- It will start from the last non-leaf node and swap it with its smallest child if this subtree does not meet the requirement of `Minheap`(In this example, we defined a minHeap, whose requirement is the parent node must smaller than all its childs).
 Here it will call the `Less` and `Swap` function which we defined for the `MinHeap` previously in order to compare and swap two nodes.
 - Then it will move to the next non-leaf node and keep swapping until the whole tree become a `MinHeap`

 ```go